Ph.D. Philosophy, Duke University, 2001

 B.A.
 English Literature (Philosophy minor), Emory University, 1992

-Philosophy of Mind, Psychology, Neuroscience, Moral Psychology (especially free will and moral responsibility), Experimental Philosophy
+Philosophy of Mind/Cog Sci, Experimental Philosophy, Moral Psychology (esp. free will and responsibility)

-Eddy Nahmias is Professor and Chair of Philosophy.
+Eddy Nahmias is Professor of Philosophy and Director of Undergraduate Studies (DUS).
 His research is devoted to the study of human agency: what it is, how it is possible, and how it accords with scientific accounts of human nature.
 His primary focus is the free will debate, including potential threats to free will posed by the sciences of the mind (e.g., neuroscience and psychology) and conversely, what these sciences can tell us about how free will works in humans.
 His work also considers the ethical and practical implications of these issues, especially on punishment theory.
-Nahmias also conducts empirical research on ordinary people’s intuitions about free will and moral responsibility—i.e., ‘experimental philosophy’—and works on other issues in Moral Psychology and in Neuroethics.
+Nahmias also conducts experimental work on people’s intuitions about free will, responsibility, and punishment and works on other issues in Moral Psychology and in Neuroethics.

 For more information about Eddy Nahmias, please visit his homepage.